15 Best Trout Flies for June

 • Stimulators

-Of course, you could use a mixture of all five classifications if you prefer, however many fly fishers tend to stick to their favorite - the choice is entirely up to you.
+Of course, you could use a mixture of all five classifications if you prefer, many fly fishers tend to stick to their favorite - the choice is entirely up to you.
 The main thing is to ensure that your tackle box is filled with flies that will improve your success the next time to go out on the water.

 Nymphs for Fly Fishing in June

-1. Lighting Bug Pearl
+1. Lightning Bug Pearl

 The Lightning Bug Pearl is one of those flies you learn about in fly fishing 101.
 It's effective in early and late seasons and is well-known as one of the most productive nymph patterns anywhere in the world.
 Created by Larry Graham from Kirkland, Washington, way back in 1992, it has been the trout fly fisher's constant companion ever since.
 Available in various trout enticing colors, it's good to have a few of these in your tackle box.